petermarkley/tollerus/README.md

 Use it to fill out a new dictionary entry.
 When you hit "save" at the bottom, it will write the new entry to your main XML file, and update the `next_id` file as appropriate.

+> [!Note]
-If you perform this action in another environment, make sure to synchronize changes to your live server.
+> If you perform this action in another environment, make sure to synchronize changes to your live server.
 In either case, you will need to rerun `/scripts/sh/languages/db_reset.sh` to update the database from the new XML data.

 ### Caveats

-Inflection dimensions are hard-coded into the schema.
+- Inflection dimensions are hard-coded into the schema.
 If you need to add a new kind of word inflection, you'll need to edit the database schema in `/scripts/sql/languages/schema.sql`.

   Editing this file is also necessary if you find the need to add a new type of word class, etc.

-If you have issues with IPA characters not rendering, add the missing characters to the string in `/html/lore/dictionary/index.php` on line 59.
+- If you have issues with IPA characters not rendering, add the missing characters to the string in `/html/lore/dictionary/index.php` on line 59.

 ### Base64 Unit IDs

 The `entry`, `class`, and `form` data units in this sytem are all tracked using IDs encoded in URL-safe Base64 ([RFC 4648 §5](https://www.rfc-editor.org/rfc/rfc4648#section-5)).
 A handful of helpful scripts and library functions are provided for handling them.

+> [!Important]
-Importantly, each ID must be unique **across all conlangs** in the system, so that they can cohere and be retrieved inside a single database.
+> Each ID must be unique **across all conlangs** in the system, so that they can cohere and be retrieved inside a single database.
 To that end, the next ID is tracked globally in a single file `/private/languages/next_id`.

 If you are starting from scratch, edit `next_id` to say `AAAA`.
 Any time you need a new ID, from a command line run the `/scripts/php/languages/increment_id.php` script: